wahprima/IDNOG-API/index.md

 ### QUERY `fulltext`

 ### QUERY `metadata`
-This guidelines tries to map metadata standard from **SK KAPUSDATIN KESDM Rev 4.2** to the standard usage in the form of API.
+This guidelines tries to map metadata standard from **SK KAPUSDATIN KESDM Rev 4.2** to the standard usage in the API format.

-The standard table and the formatting guidelines in API is written in detail as follows :
+List of tables and the formatting guidelines are documented as follow :

 #### [1.
 Basin - `basin`](basin.md)

 ### QUERY `geo_location`